JetBrains/xodus/README.md

 </div>

 ##Overview
 JetBrains Xodus is a transactional schema-less embedded database written in pure Java.
 It was initially developed for [JetBrains YouTrack](http://jetbrains.com/youtrack) (an issue tracking and project management tool).
-Currently Xodus is also used in some internal JetBrains projects.
+Currently Xodus is also used in [JetBrains Hub](https://jetbrains.com/hub) (JetBrains' team tools connector) and in some internal JetBrains projects.

 Key features:
 - Xodus is written in pure Java.